-“The bottom is, these abortions must be ayed,” said Joe Pojman, executive director of Texas Alliance for Life, one of the state’s main anti-abortion groups.
+“The bottom line is, these abortions must be delayed,” said Joe Pojman, executive director of Texas Alliance for Life, one of the state’s main anti-abortion groups.
 He said Texas was not “singling out any particular procedure or any segment of the health care industry.”

 The anti-abortion group Texas Alliance for Life also tweeted Sunday that the executive order applies to abortions.

 Under the executive order meant to increase hospital capacity to combat the novel coronavirus’ spread, physicians will have the discretion to suspend procedures that aren’t immediately medically necessary to correct a serious medical condition or to preserve the life of a patient, Abbott said Sunday.

 Texas Alliance for Life also noted the order on social media, asking anyone aware of violations of the order to send documentation to them.